silasnevstad/GPT-Extension-VSCode/README.md

 GPT: Clear Chat History - Clears the chat history.

+GPT: Change Output Mode - Switchs the output mode, either opening in a new file, or replacing the question.

 ## Known Issues

 Shared API key reaches its monthly limit somtimes, in which case, you can add your own API key.